module-federation/core/packages/nextjs-mf/README.md

 A common method is to use webpack's built-in `__webpack_require__.l` method, but any method can be used.
 This method is exposed to the runtime and is the same method that webpack uses internally to load remotes.

+**Delegate modules will require a minimum version of 6.1.x across all apps, since consumers will need to be able to handle the new container interface.**

 Here's an example of using a delegate module with `__webpack_require__.l`:

 <details>